 The 4Cs mandate is to build creative connections between children and their communities through community arts projects in the city of Halifax, Nova Scotia, Canada.

-We know children do better when they are connected and supported by a community of people who care about their wellbeing, health and safety.
-The 4Cs Foundation has a sixteen year history of supporting arts-based community projects as the way to bring people (children, neighbours, community members across generations and abilities) together.
-We know that working side-by-side to create an artwork fosters connections that strengthen communities.
+Children do better when they are connecting with a supportive community of people who care about their wellbeing, health and safety.
+The 4Cs Foundation has a 19 year history of providing grants for arts-based community projects that bring people (children, neighbours, community members across generations and abilities) together.
+We know that working side-by-side in creative projects fosters connections between participants that strengthens communities.